 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-Slow cooker Swedish meatballs braised in a rich and flavorful cream sauce.
-A combination of ground beef, pork, and warm spices make for a comforting and satisfying dish.
-Serve as an easy appetizer or hearty meal paired with mashed potatoes or egg noodles!
+Slow cooker Swedish meatballs are braised in a rich and flavorful cream sauce.
+Combining ground beef, pork, and warm spices makes for the most comforting and satisfying meal.

-This recipe takes a little bit of prep work initially, but then it’s off to the slow cooker to let it work its magic!
-While these Swedish meatballs cook low and slow, you can go about your day and then come home to a hearty and delicious meal.
+This Swedish meatballs recipe takes a little bit of prep work initially, but then it’s off to the slow cooker to let it work its magic!

-1. Add Meatballs to Slow Cooker: Spray the slow cooker with non-stick cooking spray then place the frozen meatballs in the bottom of the slow cooker.
+1. Add Meatballs to Slow Cooker: Spray the slow cooker with non-stick cooking spray, then place the frozen meatballs at the bottom of the slow cooker.

 2. Butter and Flour Mixture: For the sauce, melt the butter in a medium skillet over medium-high heat.
 Add the flour and whisk to create a paste.